Course Catalog

 5 units

 Students learn medical vocabulary, useful expressions, suitable grammatical structures, and cultural background to be able to interact with Spanish-speaking patients and doctors.
 Medical Spanish fulfills language requirement for Human Biology majors and Global Community Health B.A. and B.S. majors. .
-Prerequisite(s): SPAN 4; or SPHS 4, or SPHS 5, or SPHS 6; or placement into SPAN 5 or SPHS 4 via the online Spanish Placement Examination.
+Prerequisite(s): SPAN 4; or SPHS 4, or SPHS 5, or SPHS 6; or placement into SPAN 5 or SPHS 4 via assessment.
 Enrollment is restricted to human biology majors and global community health B.A. and B.S. majors.
 (General Education Code(s): CC.)

 SPAN 6